didikprabowo/gomyred/readme.md

-# Example MySQL with Concurrency And Cache With Redis
+# MySQL with Concurrency And Redis

 ## How to Install and Running